BIIFSweden/Federico-Pietrocola2022-1-GFP-Dot-Counting-with-Cellpose/README.md

 #### User Inputs
 Now the program's is ready to run.
 The first step is to define the variables defined in the "User Inputs" code-cell.
 Here is a detailed list:
 1. filepath: This is the filepath to the folder containing the images to analyze.
 The directory should be entered as a string (with quotation marks around it).
+If running on a Windows computer, the string should be raw (add an r before it): r'filepath' not 'filepath'.

 2. use_gpu: This should be set to True or False.
 If true, the cellpose neural network will use the computer's GPU to perform the calculations, which will significantly speed up the program.
 If there is no GPU available, set to False.